SanazME/Algorithm-DataStructure/array_stack_queues/README2.md

 [1, 2, 3]              < [1, 2, 4]
 'ABC' < 'C' < 'Pascal' < 'Python'
 ```
+## Recall that Bucket Sort is the sorting algorithm where items are placed at Array indexes based on their values (the indexes are called "buckets")

 ### Top K Frequent Elements
 - https://leetcode.com/problems/top-k-frequent-elements/description